CERIT-SC/puppet-yum/README.md

 # Puppet yum module

-This module provides helpful definitions for dealing with Yum.
+This module provides helpful definitions for dealing with *yum*.

 ### Requirements

 Module has been tested on:

-* Puppet 3.0
+* Puppet 3.1.0
 * CentOS 6.3

 # Usage